rafaelmoncayo/coco-sap-btp-isuite-sdk4xslt/README.md

 Iflow that shows how call custom Java code from XSLT.

 ### 2. COCO - SDK extension for XSLT
-_(in process)_ A groovy script that will generate java wrappers that can be used from XSLT to do:
+_(in process)_ A Groovy Script Collection that will generate java wrappers that can be used from XSLT to do:
    - Value Mapping
    - Retrieve Partner Directory parameters
    - Write custom headers